 Magazines in the 1950s circulated plans for hollow boards with added rocker and even keels.
 A handful of experimenters tinkered with these ideas, but for most, surfing remained a sideline of lifesaving.
 The surf lifesaver, rather than the surfer, was still the dominant beach figure.

-The Malibu Breakthrough
+The Malibu Revolution

 Everything changed at Piha in the summer of 1958–59.
 Two young Californian lifeguards, Bing Copeland and Rick Stoner, visited New Zealand while traveling the world.
 They brought with them their own Malibu Boards.
 These were lightweight, streamlined surfboards made from balsa encased in fiberglass, with a fixed fin.